The fate of the Fermi surface coupled to a single-wave-vector cavity mode: Abstract

 \section{Abstract}

 The electromagnetic field of standing-wave or ring cavities induces a spatially modulated, infinite-range interaction between atoms in an ultracold Fermi gas, with a single wavelength comparable to the Fermi length.
 This interaction has no analog in other systems of itinerant particles and has so far been studied only in the regime where it is attractive at zero distance.
 Here, we fully solve the problem of competing instabilities of the Fermi surface induced by single-wavelength interactions.
 We find that while the density-wave (superradiant) instability dominates on the attractive side, it is absent for repulsive interactions, where the competition is instead won by non-superradiant superfluid phases at low temperatures, with Fermion pairs forming at both vanishing and finite center-of-mass momentum.
-Moreover, even in the absence of such symmetry-breaking instabilities, we find the Fermi surface to be always nontrivially deformed from an isotropic shape.
+Moreover, even in the absence of such symmetry-breaking instabilities, the Fermi surface exhibits a peculiar anisotropic deformation.
 We estimate this full phenomenology to be within reach of dedicated state-of-the-art experimental setups.

 \paragraph{Introduction ---} The problem of an electron gas coupled to transverse photons is a longstanding one in many-body physics~\cite{reizer1989relativistic}, showing an intriguing phenomenology deviating from standard metallic behavior.
 Recent developments in the field of cavity quantum materials~\cite{Schlawin2022} promise to bring this rich physics within experimental reach~\cite{rokaj2022free}, owing to the enhancement of the light-matter coupling via optical confinement.
 The latter introduces a tunable gap; it closes at the superradiant phase transition, where non-Fermi-liquid behavior has indeed been predicted~\cite{Rao2023}.